Synonyms:

 Differential Aerosol Sizing and Hygroscopicity Spectrometer Probe

 The DASH-SP providse rapid measurements of size-resolved aerosol sub-saturated hygroscopic growth factors and the real part of aerosol refractive index.
-It has been deployed aboard the NASA DC-8 during the DC3 and SEAC4RS field campaigns.
+It has been deployed aboard the NASA DC-8 during the DC3 and SEAC4RS field campaign and also on the P3 during ARCSIX (May-Aug 2024).

 Measurements: